 Due to its unparalleled breathability, Insulation is perfect when used for a timber-framed property because it is a vapour-open building material.
-It’s essential for a timber building to be able to breathe in order to prevent damp and maintain structural integrity.
-The Wood Fibre Insulation will regulate the passage of water through the building structure, allowing for the diffusion of moisture and preventing any detrimental moisture build-up within the property and the EWI system.
+It’s essential for a timber building to be able to breathe to prevent dampness and maintain structural integrity.
+Wood Fibre Insulation will regulate the passage of water through the building structure, allowing for the diffusion of moisture and preventing any detrimental moisture build-up within the property and the EWI system.

 In terms of thermal performance compared to EPS, Kooltherm K5 and Rockwool, the Pavatex does lag slightly behind.
 120mm of Pavatex is required to hit the u-value of 0.3 when applying the insulation to a solid wall property, however, for some the eco-benefits of this type of insulation outweigh this.

 In conclusion – comparing Mineral Wool vs EPS vs Kingspan K5 vs Wood Fibre in solid wall insulation systems

 If you are looking for a good value insulation product, we would suggest looking no further than the EPS.
 This is what the majority of people will use (although it is limited to buildings that are 18m high).

 If you are worried about fire safety, then Rockwool mineral wool is the insulation product to go for, although it is slightly more difficult to install than the other products.

 If you are worried about space or have a project where every centimetre counts, then go for the Kingspan Kooltherm K5 insulation products, with their unrivalled thermal performance.